aws/karpenter-provider-aws/docs/DEVELOPER_GUIDE.md

 ### Build and Deploy
 ```
-make        # build and test code
+make all    # build and test code
 make deploy # deploy local changes to cluster
 ```